nightblade9/bootstrap-machine/README.md

-# Supreme Broccoli
+# Bootstrap Machine

-Scripts to spin up a brand new (or reimaged) machine; Windows, or Linux.
-Uses Powershell for Windows, idk about Linux yet.
+Scripts to spin up a brand new (or reimaged) machine; Linux (via bash) or Windows (via Powershell and Chocolatey).